-house of God - This is the temple where God promised to meet his people.
+HOUSE OF GOD - This is the temple where God promised to meet his people.
 This is now he embodied in the Messiah (Jn.
 1:14), who dwells in the midst of his Church.
 (TLSB)

-God of Jacob - Israel's God, the only true God.
+GOD OF JACOB - Israel's God, the only true God.
 (TLSB)

-he may teach - Synonyms, repeated for emphasis.
+HE WILL TEACH - Synonyms, repeated for emphasis.
 See p 971.
 Luther: "This is what will influence and draw the nations, so that they flow to Christ and learn, namely, the Word....
 From this place the scepter of Christ's kingdom was sent forth through the apostles without force in supreme peace, and the sweetness of this peace takes hold of the nations.
 But behold here the promise of a new word, a new law, namely, one that is different from that which was given from the cloud and on Sinai.
 Here a place different from Sinai is designated.
 (TLSB)